adamrfox/rbk_nas_bulk_add/README.md

 -h | --help : Prints this message
 -p | --protocol= : Specify the protocol nfs or smb|cifs.
 This flag is required -o | --output= : Sends data to the file specified.
-By default, data goes to stdout -c | --creds= : Specify user credentials in the format user:password.
-This is not secure -d | --delim= : Specify a delimiter for outout.
+By default, data goes to stdout -c | --creds= : Specify user credentials in the format user:password or a filename with the data obfuscated with creds_encode.py
+-d | --delim= : Specify a delimiter for outout.
 Default is ':'
 -s | --swm= :  Don't auto-discover SVMs, only pull data from a comma-separated list of NetApp SVMs.
 [NetApp Only] -i | --interface= : Don't auto-discover interfaces, use the interfaces here comma-separated.
 [NetApp Only]